barriosjorge/gmt_docs/src/SWC_standards/lifecycle/dcs_lifecycle.rst

 The  ESA Software Engineering Handbook ECSS-E-HB-40A issued in December 2013, identifies the relations between system and the software reviews:

-“The SWRR is a non-mandatory review anticipating the Software PDR addressing the software technical specification.
+"The SWRR is a non-mandatory review anticipating the Software PDR addressing the software technical specification.
 It takes place between the Software SRR and the Software PDR.
-If possible, it should take place before the System PDR…”
+If possible, it should take place before the System PDR..."

-“The subs system design can only start after the complete system design has preliminarily baselined at System PDR.
-For this reason, the Software PDR follows the System PDR”.
+"The subs system design can only start after the complete system design has preliminarily baselined at System PDR.
+For this reason, the Software PDR follows the System PDR."

-“In case the ground segment software development is based on the reuse of an infrastructure based on a reference architecture, the SRR and the QR are not always conducted”
+"In case the ground segment software development is based on the reuse of an infrastructure based on a reference architecture, the SRR and the QR are not always conducted."

 .. figure:: _static/reviews_stages1.png

+    Review Stages: Relation between Ground Segment and Ground Software Reviews

 .. figure:: _static/reviews_stages2.png

+    Review Stages: Relation between System and Flight Software Reviews

 Life Cycle Activities